Kogi: Dino Melaye’s sour grapes — Nigeria Today

 Eniojukan, an indigene of Ayetoro-Gbede in Kogi State writes from Lagos.

-The post Kogi: Dino Melaye’s sour grapes appeared first on Vanguard News.
+The post Kogi: Dino Melaye’s sour grapes appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share